RPi-Distro/pi-gen/README.md

 # jambox-pi-gen

-**A Raspberry Pi distribution pre-configured to run Jamulus on Raspberry Pi 4, with web browser UI.**.
+**A Raspberry Pi distribution pre-configured to run Jamulus on Raspberry Pi 4, with web browser UI.**

  * Makes it easy for non-technical musicians to play together online, with a high-quality, high-performnace, low-cost system.
  * Suitable for a musical group or school to supply a pre-configured Jamulus appliance.